 This was created purely as an exercise to see if I could.
 It was used very briefly in a Dungeons and Dragons session I wrote, but the project ended there with vague plans that I could take concepts from it to apply to bigger projects as needed.

 Working with Plymouth Software has drastically improved my skills both in development and project management.
-I have been working largely with Ruby on Rails - this website itself is a testament to that - handling serverside functionality.
+I have been working largely with Ruby on Rails handling serverside functionality.

 In preparation for my placement here, I taught myself the basics of Rails and created a test application (following Michael Hartl's wonderful tutorial).
+The application earned the colloquial name 'Young Forest' following it's deployment to Heroku.
 I have since been able to expand upon this, and use it as a testing ground for for significant changes in other projects.

 Learning about so many new technologies made me excited to try them outside of work.
 So I made this!